leduchung/leduchung.github.io/_posts/devops/2019-11-08-internal-git-easy-way.md

 ## The backup area

-The `stash` area is not a common but still an useful feature.
+The `stash` area is not a common but still a useful feature.
 When you think your code is crap (yes it is) and you must delete it but hesitate to do so, then do [`git stash`](https://git-scm.com/docs/git-stash) to save you changes and reversed your unstaged work.

 ## The best documentation of Git